AU PMB MS 35

 Scope and content

-Rev. John Williams (1796-1839) went to Tahiti as a missionary in 1816 and was active in the Society, Hervey, Southern Cook and Samoan Islands.
+Rev. John Williams (1796-1839) went to Tahiti (French Polynesia) as a missionary in 1816 and was active in the Society, Hervey, Southern Cook and Samoan Islands.
 In 1839, he moved to Fasitoouta, Upolu, in Samoa and began a station there.
-On November 20th of that year, he was killed at Erromanga, New Hebrides.
-Rev. Robert Bourne (18??-1871) went to the Society Islands as a missionary in 1817.
+On November 20th of that year, he was killed at Erromango, New Hebrides (Vanuatu).
+Rev. Robert Bourne (1793-1871) went to the Society Islands as a missionary in 1817.
 In 1822, he began the mission at Tahaa.
 He left Tahiti in 1827 and retired to England in 1829.

 Appraisal, destruction and scheduling